About me

 2005 Ohio Art League, Raw Materials, Columbus, Ohio

-2005 Kuhn Gallery Ohio State University, Marion, Ohio
+2005 Kuhn Gallery The Ohio State University, Marion, Ohio

 2004 Holidayfest Short North Columbus, Ohio